anki-code/xonsh-cheatsheet/README.md

 # Xonsh Script (xsh)

-Real life example of xsh script that have: arguments, tab completion for arguments, subprocess calls with checking the result, colorizing the result and exit code:
+Real life example of xsh script that have: arguments, tab completion for arguments (using [xontrib-argcomplete](https://github.com/anki-code/xontrib-argcomplete)), subprocess calls with checking the result, colorizing the result and exit code:
 ```python
 #!/usr/bin/env xonsh
 # PYTHON_ARGCOMPLETE_OK